-Commander should not be confused with Chrome Actions, another feature added to Chrome recently.
+Quick Commands should not be confused with Chrome Actions, another feature added to Chrome recently.
 Chrome Actions displays browser actions when users type in the browser's address bar.

 The feature is experimental at this point in time.
 Experimental feature may come and go at any time, and are often used when Google needs to collect more data or development is still ongoing.

 Quick Commands is available for desktop versions of Google Chrome only.
 I tested the feature in Chrome 91.0.4433.1 and rechecked it in Chrome 111.

 - Verify the Chrome version by selecting Menu > Help > About Google Chrome